-Submissions were received from Mr Davidson, Western Power and Geoff Brown & Associates.
+Submissions on the consultation paper were received from Mr Davidson, Western Power and Geoff Brown & Associates.
 Geoff Brown & Associates provided technical advice to the ERA on Western Power's application for the exemption.

 Mr Davidson submitted:

 The Consultation Paper failed to identify inconsistencies of the calculated values of the NCR capacities, exaggerated load forecasts and changed historical load data.
 This [is] required to carry out [a] Forensic Engineering Analysis of Western Power's Submissions.